 - Your report will also include County Court Judgments, insolvencies, and bankruptcies.

 - Linked accounts with ex-partners or housemates who have poor credit could negatively impact your credit score if their repayment history is less than ideal.
-You can access this information on Checkmyfile and dispute it with the relevant credit or utility provider if necessary.
+You can access this information on your Checkmyfile account and dispute it with the relevant credit or utility provider if necessary.

 - Checkmyfile can help you determine if any of the CRAs have flagged your name for identity fraud, in case your identity has been misused by someone else.